Board of Directors

 Board Vice Chair

-Chris is happy to be a recent arrival in Grand Junction, having worked for over two decades with a non-profit in Atlanta.
-After settling into his new home, he wanted to find a companion for Doug, his rescue American Staffordshire Terrier, which is how he discovered Roice-Hurst.
+Chris worked for over two decades with a non-profit in Atlanta.
+After settling into his new home in Grand Junction, he wanted to find a companion for Doug, his rescue American Staffordshire Terrier, which is how he discovered Roice-Hurst.
 Impressed with what he learned about the organization, he felt drawn to become a volunteer and was soon invited to the Board of Directors where his non-profit experience and love of animals could further benefit the organization.
 Oh, and he found a companion for Doug, adopting a Catahoula Leopard Dog named Olive.

 Bill Wade